applicaster/zapp-plugins-examples/GeneralPlugin/iOS/readme.md

 This project serves as a base example on implementing a general plugin for iOS - with focus on using URL schemes in order to launch activities.

-This example plugin implements the following 2 protocols that can be found in Zapp plugins repository:
+This example plugin implements the following 3 protocols that can be found in Zapp plugins repository:
 * `ZPGeneralPluginProtocol`
 * `ZPAdapterProtocol`
+* `ZPAppLoadingHookProtocol`

 Inheriting from the `ZPGeneralBaseProvider` simplifies the initialization process, handling of the configuration json dictionary handed over when initializing the plugin etc.

-In this example the only implemented call is `func handleUrlScheme(_ params: NSDictionary)` which is used to handle calls for the URL scheme.
+In this example the only implemented call is `func handleUrlScheme(_ params: NSDictionary)` which is used to handle calls for the URL scheme and `ZPAppLoadingHookProtocol` protocols to add an action in the application lifecycle.

 ## Project setup
 * Run `pod update` in the main library